burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 12. Feature Test Attribute

-Inspired by some new features of C++20, for example `deprected` attribute we want to define a function:
+Inspired by some new features of C++20, for example `deprecated` attribute, we want to define a function:
 ```cpp
 [[deprecated]] void func(int);
 ```

 However, we do not know about the support of `deprecated` attribute in the compiler itself.

-Fortunately, such check now can be done in compiler time:
+Fortunately, such check now can be done in compiler time via `__has_cpp_attribute`:

 ```cpp
 #if __has_cpp_attribute(deprecated)